bluesky/bluesky/doc/source/metadata.rst

 When the RunEngine mints a Start document it includes structured data.
-That information can be inject in via several mechanisms:
+That information can be injected in via several mechanisms:

 1. entered interactively by the user at execution time
 2. provided in the code of the *plan*